simbathesailor/use-effect-x/README.md

       // }

       console.log('changed Item', changeObjcountA, changeObjcountB);

-      // your logic if you want to check for count
+      // As changedItem is an array, you can access via in
       // console.log(
       //   `count ${changedItem[0]?.changed ? 'changed' : 'not changed'} from ${
       //     changedItem[0]?.previous